 To manage the disorder, John stopped teaching and answered the students’ questions and that was it and calm was generally restored.
 But the authorities heard about this and made sure he wasn’t hired back again.
 That led to a huge campaign organized by the Gay Teachers’ Group (of which I was a member) against both the school board and the National Union of Teachers which had not supported him, even though he was a member of NUT.
 He never was rehired.

-Ron Peck, in 1978, filmed and directed a fictionalized account of this case called Nighthawks which, according to IMDB was:
+Ron Peck, in 1978, filmed and directed a fictionalized account of the John Warburton case called Nighthawks which, according to IMDB was:

 - “Widely considered the first “commercial” or “commercially released” gay feature film ever made in the U.K., where the story was directly about gay relationships and themes, but which was not about crime (blackmail or murder), or purely stereotypical.”